Hawthorn Football Club historical racism allegations

 The Hawthorn Football Club historical racism allegations are a set of allegations made in 2022 against the Hawthorn Football Club by former Indigenous players at the club, alleging mistreatment of them and their families.
 In particular, the club was alleged to have orchestrated efforts to isolate the players from family and partners, and in one case even to encourage a pregnancy termination, to achieve on-field results.

 The allegations were made as part of an external review commissioned by the club, and were made public by the ABC on 20 September 2022.
-Further reviews and investigations were triggered and are ongoing.
+An AFL investigation was triggered, and ran until May 2023.

 Background

 In 2022, the Hawthorn Football Club, a professional Australian rules football club in the Australian Football League, commissioned an external review into the historical treatment of Aboriginal Australian players within the club over the previous decade.
 Many past and present Indigenous players were interviewed for the report, authored by Richmond and Melbourne past player Phil Egan.
 The review was conducted by First Nations consultants, and the report was delivered to the club in September 2022.